 Qualatrice: Who would you say inspired or motivated you to follow your passion?

 Elsie: My parents motivated me a lot!
-When I was six years old my dad asked me about my passion and purpose.
-During the conversation, he reminded me that whatever I do it had to be something that allowed me to wake up every day and enjoy doing it.
-My dad really pushed me and inspired me to start my own business.
-One other thing that really pushed me is the stories of other black women.
+When I was six years old, my dad asked me about my passion and purpose.
+During the conversation, he reminded me that whatever I do, it had to be something that allowed me to wake up every day and enjoy doing it.
+My dad pushed me and inspired me to start my own business.
+One other thing that pushed me is the stories of other black women.